Two Sample Testing in High Dimension via Maximum Mean Discrepancy: Numerical Experiments

 \subsection{Power Behavior}

 Next we investigate the power behavior.
-The simulated example is adopted from the setting of Example 4.2 in \cite{zhu2021interpoint}. { We present the simulation results for the alternative of mean difference in this section, and defer to Appendix \ref{Simu:power} the results when two distributions differ in the covariance matrices.}
+The simulated example is adopted from the setting of Example 4.2 in \cite{zhu2021interpoint}.
+We present the simulation results for the alternative of mean difference in this section, and defer to online appendices the results when two distributions differ in the covariance matrices.

 \begin{example} Generate independent samples: $X_1,\dots,X_n \stsim{iid} (V^{1/2} \Sigma V^{1/2})^{1/2} Z_X$ and $Y_1,\dots,Y_m \stsim{iid} (V^{1/2} \Sigma V^{1/2})^{1/2} Z_Y + \lrp{0.15\times\mathbf{1}_{\beta p},\mathbf{0}_{(1-\beta)p}}$, where $\Sigma,Z_X,Z_Y$ are defined the same as in Example \ref{Ex:Size-1} and $V$ is chosen as the identity matrix.
 Here, we fix $\rho = 0.5$, consider $(n,m) \in \{(25,25), (50,50), (100,100), (200,200)\}$, $p \in \{50, 100\}$ and $\beta \in \{0, 0.1, \dots, 1\}$. \end{example}